 When combined these two substances release CO2.
 The best method to use is a drip method that releases vinegar into a baking soda/water mixture.
 To generate one cubic foot of CO2 combine 3 quarts of 5% vinegar into 3.7 ounces of baking soda mixed into 1 quart of water.

-Plain salt-free soda water can by used by spraying it onto the plants periodically.
+Spraying plain salt-free soda water onto plants periodically.
 This works well with small gardens, but can be expensive for larger systems, though a gardener can lower the costs by producing their own seltzer water.

 Plants grown outdoors in greenhouses, tunnels or other enclosures can also benefit from CO2 enrichment the same as plants grown indoors in a controlled environment.

-For more information on carbon dioxide enrichment and how you can get the biggest yields possible, attend the best cannabis college in the world.
+For more information on carbon dioxide enrichment and how you can get the biggest yields possible, attend the leading online cannabis college in the world.
 You'll learn tips for growing the best bud, maximizing trichome production, post-harvest best practices and more!